sankharr/srr-elapsedtimer/README.md

 - Get the current time of the timer as full time string, hours, minutes or seconds
 - Start, Pause, Resume, and Reset the timer
 - Start the timer with a delay
-- Set the timer to change it's value after a certain time
+- Set the timer to change it's colour after a certain time

 ## Demo